-Human rights abusers to face EU blacklists
+Human rights abusers to face future EU blacklists

 But Dutch prime minister Mark Rutte noted, in comments last December, that "whenever we speak about it, we shall, I think, just refer to it as 'the Magnitsky law' or 'the Magnitsky initiative'."

-Borrell himself, speaking to MEPs in the foreign affairs committee last week, admitted that he had never heard of Magnitsky or Magnitsky acts.
+Borrell himself, speaking to MEPs in the European Parliament's foreign affairs committee last week, said he had never heard of Magnitsky.

-But EU spokespersons played down his faux pas in comments last Friday.
+But an EU spokesperson played down his faux pas in comments last Friday.

-"We are all human beings and it can happen that we don't have everything in mind on every single issue," one spokesperson said.
+"We are all human beings and it can happen that we don't have everything in mind on every single issue," the spokesperson said.

-"This is the sort of thing that can happen to anyone of us," another spokesperson said.

-"Rest assured this issue is now being followed very closely," he added.
+"Rest assured, this issue is now being followed very closely," the spokesperson added.

 "Of course, the devil is in the detail.
 We need to make sure this law has proper teeth to go after human rights abusers and that it bears Sergei Magnitsky's name," Browder said.

-"We need to make sure today's agreement is not deviated or diverged from by its opponents," he added.
+"We need to make sure today's agreement is not deviated or diverged from due to its opponents," he added.